 The Sustainable Energy category includes energy-efficiency measures for residential, nonresidential, and government buildings.
 Most buildings use electricity and natural gas to operate appliances and equipment.
 While sources of electricity have become much cleaner over time and will continue to become cleaner due to State law and utility policies, the GHG emissions associated with fossil fuels, such as natural gas, have remained constant.
 Hollister strives to increase community-wide participation rates in efficient appliance rebate programs, energy-efficiency retrofits, and weatherization programs.
 Households, businesses, and government operations can benefit from retrofits that improve energy efficiency of the building envelope, especially in older buildings, through improved comfort and energy cost savings.
-The strategies in the Sustainable Energy category support Hollister 2040's Energy Use and CAP Implementation in City Work Plan policies.
 For more details about implementation, refer to Chapter 5, CAP Implementation Strategy.

-Hollister contains 10,600 residential units in the city limits and 110 units in the SOI.
+Hollister contains 10,660 residential units in the city limits and 1,860 units in the SOI.
 The average Hollister home uses about 4,000 kWh of electricity and 420 therms of natural gas per year.